 To help foster research collaborations in cancer prevention and control between MD Anderson and other educational research institutions, fellows are co-mentored by (1) a faculty member at MD Anderson’s Division of Cancer Prevention and Population Sciences, and (2) a faculty member at MD Anderson’s partner institutions: University of Houston, Texas A&M University, Rice University, UTHealth (excluding UT School of Public Health).
 Non-MD Anderson faculty may serve as a primary or co-mentor from one of the institutions listed above.
 Due to administrative requirements, trainees’ paid appointments as postdoctoral fellows are made at MD Anderson.

 This fellowship is funded by a research training grant award from the Cancer Prevention and Research Institute of Texas - CPRIT (Award# RP170259, Drs.
 Shine Chang and Sanjay Shete, Principal Investigators).

-- Applicants must have already earned or be within 5 months of earning a doctoral degree in health science or related disciplines by the application deadline.
+- Applicants must have already earned a doctoral degree in health science or related disciplines by the application deadline.

-- Proposed research project must be related to cancer prevention.
+- The proposed research project must be related to cancer prevention.

-The Cancer Prevention and Research Institute of Texas (CPRIT) Fellowship in Cancer Prevention Research is funded for up to two years, renewed annually pending research progress and availability of funds.
+The Cancer Prevention and Research Institute of Texas (CPRIT) Fellowship in Cancer Prevention Research is funded for one year and may be renewed for a second year pending research progress and availability of funds.

-Postdoctoral stipends are $51,000 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
-Fringe benefits include health insurance, paid institutional holidays and annual and sick leave.
+Postdoctoral stipends are $53,760 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
+Fringe benefits include health insurance, paid institutional holidays, and annual and sick leave.